eskil/repl-delay-service/README.md

 * Makes more sense to return the name of the least delayed slave in /min.
 * Finish mysql support.
+*
-# Rewrite in elixir to try it.
+* Rewrite in elixir to try it because it looks awesome.